jeffthemaximum/mtinator/README.md

 # mtinator

-Mtinator (pronouced em-tinator) is my _attempt_ to crate the following:
+Mtinator (pronouced em-tinator) is my _attempt_ to create the following:

 A small web service that does the following things:
 - Continuously monitors the status of MTA service to see whether a line is delayed or not.